DMFTwDFT-project/DMFTwDFT/docs/_sources/installation.rst.txt

 * skrams
 * maxent_routines.so

-If the automated compilation is successful, these are found in the eDMFT ``bin`` directory.
-Otherwise compile them manually inside the relevant ``src/impurity`` directories. gaunt.so and gutils.so are compiled in the src/impurity/atomd directory.
+If the automated compilation with setup.py is successful, these are found in``bin`` directory.

 Wannier90 library
 -----------------